Testing strategy for compliance with remote gambling and software technical standards

 |Pool 3||1 January – 31 December full calendar year||Four weeks after audit period end date|

 |Pool 4||1 April – 31 March following year||Four weeks after audit period end date|

-3 - Procedure for testing Next section
+Testing strategy for compliance with remote gambling and software technical standards - Procedure for testing Next section